Premier’s Priority to Reduce Domestic Violence Reoffending

-- ENGAGE is a pilot program operating in eight locations to approach and engage with defendants early in the court process to encourage them to participate in domestic violence programs and address their offending behaviour.
+- ENGAGE is a pilot program operating in nine locations to approach and engage with defendants early in the court process to encourage them to participate in domestic violence programs and address their offending behaviour.

 What have we achieved so far?